 An Indian fight was the cause of Brown County receiving its

 The leader of the force of settelrs was Capt.
-Henry S. Brown, who son, John Henry Brown, wrote a well-known history of
+Henry S. Brown, who son, John Henry Brown, wrote a well-known history of mountain while leading a force

 Capt.
-Brown had a remark.
-While he was on a trading exable career.
-In 1827 while Tex- pedition, redskins stole a num as of course was still a part of ber of his horses and the cap-Mexico, he engaged in trading tain set out in pursuit, at the expeditions.
+Brown had a remark- While he was on a trading exable career.
+In 1827 while Tex- pedition, redskins stole a num as of course was still a part of ber of his horses and the cap. garages, utility sheds and other build- Mexico, he engaged in trading tain set out in pursuit, at the expeditions.
 While encamped on head of a good sized body.
-He Peach Creek east of Gonzales, crossed the Colorado near the Brown found the body of a mouth of Pecan Creek, came up young stranger named Early on an Indian village and there who had left San Felipe de Aus was astubborn fight in which tin with another stranger.
+He Peach Creek east of Gonzales, crossed the Colorado near the Mr. and Mrs. M. L. Wiggins Brown found the body of a mouth of Pecan Creek, came up young stranger named Early on an Indian village and there who had left San Felipe de Aus- was astubborn fight in which tin with another stranger.
 When the savages were routed.
-This Brown reached San Antonio, he place, as far as I'm concerned saw Early's companion in pos- Brown County and the county session of the slain man's horse was named in his honor. and Misses Betty Blacklock and which the captain reported to that town and seldom stop to the political chief and that iffic think that in most instances ial authorized Brown to arrest they were named for some hero the man and take him back to or pioneer who helped to build San Felipe for trial, which Capt. the foundations of Texas.
-The
+This Brown reached San Antonio, he place, as far as I'm concerned saw Early's companion in pos- Brown County and the county session of the slain man's horse was named in his honor. and other belongings-a fact We speak of this county and which the captain reported to that town and seldom stop to the political chief and that iffic- think that in most instances ial authorized Brown to arrest they were named for some hero the man and take him back to or pioneer who helped to build San Felipe for trial, which Capt. the foundations of Texas.
+The Brown did.

-There it was learned that the toil and sacrifice), is recorded accused man was the son of in the names of those noble men former governor of Kentucky, which have been bestowed on and that he had been convicted our counties and cities. of killing a Southern merchant who was enroute, horseback, to Philadelphia and that the Mrs. George Conwell and governor had pardoned his son.
-The man was sentenced to die

-for the Texas murder, but ac-
+There it was learned that the toil and sacrifice), is recorded accused man was the son of in the names of those noble men former governor of Kentucky, which have been bestowed on and that he had been convicted our counties and cities. of killing a Southern merchant who was enroute, horseback, to Philadelphia and that the governor had pardoned his son.
+The man was sentenced to die for the Texas murder, but ac-

 Dr. W. E. Ponder Optometrist

 Northeast Corner of Square HASKELL, TEXAS Hours: 9 a. m. to 5 p. m.

 TELEPHONE 431-J

+Office Hours: 9-12 2-6

+Phone 141

-Office Closed on Thursdays
+on Thursdays

+Dr. Fidelia Møylette CHIROPRACTOR

 Munday, Texas

-J. C. Harpham INSURANCE, LOANS, REAL ESTATE

-ROXY

-Movies Are Better Than Ever Friday, Sept.
-22

-Saturday Matinee
+LET CHECKS RUN YOUR

+Save time, save money, save steps.
+Let a checking account run your bill paying errands.

+a few minutes.
+The stubs in your check book are your record, the cancelled checks are your receipts for all payments.

+The First National Bank

+Member Depositor's Insurance Corporation